 3. Strawberry ‘nose’

-Chop up the strawberries to small pieces as Rudolph’s nose.
-Once iced mango freezes, put a piece of the strawberry 'nose' into position – in-between the googly eyes and put it back into the freezer.
+Chop up the strawberries into small pieces as Rudolph’s nose.
+Once iced mango freezes, put a piece of the strawberry ‘nose’ into position – in-between the googly eyes and put it back into the freezer.

 4. Rudolph’s ‘face’

 Next, we’ll complete Rudolph’s face by filling another 1/3 of the cup with your favourite chocolate cake or pudding.
 You can totally buy ready-made chocolate puddings, cupcakes or muffins.